rust-lang/rust/text/0000-simd-infrastructure.md

 SIMD is essentially only required for speed, and checking inflates one instruction to 5 or more.

+### Why not inline asm?

+One alternative to providing intrinsics is to instead just use inline-asm to expose each CPU instruction.
+However, this approach has essentially only one benefit (avoiding defining the intrinsics), but several downsides, e.g.

+- assembly is generally a black-box to optimisers, inhibiting optimisations, like algebraic simplification/transformation,
+- programmers would have to manually synthesise the right sequence of operations to achieve a given shuffle, while having a generic shuffle intrinsic lets the compiler do it (NB. the intention is that the programmer will still have access to the platform specific operations for when the compiler synthesis isn't quite right),
+- inline assembly is not currently stable in
+  Rust and there's not a strong push for it to be so in the immediate future (although this could change).

+Benefits of manual assembly writing, like instruction scheduling and register allocation don't apply to the (generally) one-instruction `asm!` blocks that replace the intrinsics (they need to be designed so that the compiler has full control over register allocation, or else the result will be strictly worse).
+Those possible advantages of hand written assembly over intrinsics only come in to play when writing longer blocks of raw assembly, i.e. some inner loop might be faster when written as a single chunk of asm rather than as intrinsics.

 ## Platform Detection

 The availability of efficient SIMD functionality is very fine-grained,